Let's Go. Out.

 Downtown Events and Promotion Assistance Program

-The Grand Rapids Downtown Development Authority and the Downtown Alliance are interested in encouraging events and promotions in Downtown Grand Rapids.
+Downtown Grand Rapids Inc. (Downtown Inc.) is interested in encouraging events and promotions in Downtown Grand Rapids.
 We seek to support events through several methods:

 - The promotion of downtown events through social media.